vikrant-kadian/udacity-linux-server-configuration-project/readme.md

 ## Why this Project?
 A deep understanding of exactly what your web applications are doing, how they are hosted, and the interactions between multiple systems are what define you as a Full Stack Web Developer.
 In this project, you’ll be responsible for turning a brand-new, bare bones, Linux server into the secure and efficient web application host your applications need.

+## Software needed for the server configuration ??
+* You need to have a server instance of linux on any of the cloud based service providers and the only thing you need is a linux terminal to follow the instructions given below.

 ## What to do?
 * Create an instance on either the Amazon EC2 or Google Cloud Compute.
 * Connect to the instance using either terminal or Putty.
-* To connect to my instance as grader please type `ssh grader@ec2-18-220-161-11.us-east-2.compute.amazonaws.com -i .ssh/grader_key.pem` (the key is provided in Note to the reviewer.
+* To connect to my instance as grader please type `ssh grader@ec2-18-220-161-11.us-east-2.compute.amazonaws.com -i .ssh/grader_key.pem -p 2200` (the key is provided in Note to the reviewer.
 Please copy it to your '.ssh/grader_key.pem' file.).
 * After connecting succesfully to your instance as admin please follow the following instructions to host your Flask Application on linux server.
     * To create 'grader' as a user type
         `sudo adduser grader` in the terminal.